23. Mad as Hell

 37. 29 Ways to Stay Creative

 Created by Japanese motion graphic design studio TO-FU, this video is by far one of the most popular kinetic typography animations out there.
 It's easy to see why with its inventive graphics and helpful content.

 38. Kid President peptalk

-Motion designer Taylor English is the artist behind this fun, animated typography project, who created it for her time-based typography class while studying at the Savannah College of Art and Design.
-The 90-second video is a visual representation of one of nine-year-old Robby Novak (aka Kid President)'s motivational speeches.
+Motion designer Taylor English is the artist behind this fun, animated typography project, which she created for her time-based typography class while studying at the Savannah College of Art and Design.
+The video is a visual representation of one of nine-year-old Robby Novak (aka Kid President)'s motivational speeches.

 39. The Alphabet (in typefaces)